 Living in South Florida can feel like you’re on a permanent vacation.
 The weather is beautiful all year round, and residents can enjoy an array of outdoor activities.
 Activities that take place on the water are a particular favorite for most Floridians, whether that includes boating, fishing, waterskiing, or jet skiing.
 Jet skis and Waverunners are the two most popular types of personal watercrafts in Florida.

 Unfortunately, while jet skiing is a fun and adventurous activity, it is also inherently dangerous.
 Being in and around the ocean carries certain risks, and when you combine high speeds, dangerous waters, and the folly of youth, a lot can go wrong.
-If you or a loved one have been injured in a jet ski or Waverunner accident, contact a Miami jet ski accident lawyer at the Law Offices of Prosper Shaked to receive an honest assessment of your claim for damages.
+If you or a loved one have been injured in a jet ski or Waverunner accident, contact a Miami jet ski accident lawyer at Prosper Shaked Accident Injury Attorneys PA to receive an honest assessment of your claim for damages.

 Common Jet Ski and Waverunner Injuries